fuzziestbehemoth/Celsius_3point2/readme.txt

 for your people in a world of climate induced scarcity, predatory neighbors, and a very high carbon tax.

 good luck :)

+I'm an absolute baby coder, so go ahead and give me advice if you feel like it ;)